You are listening to the Sean Hannity Radio Show Podcast.

 You know, really?

-Video of every incident.
+I want to see video of every incident.

 I think going forward, that's great.

-But this president, every single time has put a false frame around police encounters that are high profile with black Americans, making it seem like cops are racist when in fact there's no evidence of racism involved.
+But this president, every single time, has put a false frame around police encounters that are high profile with black Americans, making it seem like cops are racist when, in fact, there's no evidence of racism involved.

 That was the case in Cambridge.